godspeedsystems/gs-documentation/docs/events/overview.md

 - The initial line depicts a fusion of the event, the employed method, and the path associated with the event.
 - The 'fn' key receives the function name located in 'src/functions' and forwards the accompanying parameters.
 - It is also possible to define inputs such as 'params,' 'body,' 'headers,' and 'query parameters.'
-- Furthermore, you have the option to specify responses, including status codes and response body types, among other things.
+- Furthermore, you have an option to specify responses, including status codes and response body types, among other things.

 If request schema validation fails, then status code 400 is returned.